favware/graphql-pokemon/README.md

 ## .NET Core

-_**More will be added here in due time, once I get more familiarized with .NET.
-Or if anyone wants to contribute usage then please do**_
+_**More can be added here in due time, this is open for contribution by someone who is more familiarized with .NET.**_

 ```cs
 using GraphQLCodeGen;